TandoorRecipes/recipes/docs/install/other.md

     This page especially contains some setups that might help you if you really want to go down a certain path but none of the examples are supported (as I simply am not able to give you support for them).

+!!! danger "Tandoor 2 Compatibility"
+    This guide has not been verified/tested for Tandoor 2, which now integrates a nginx service inside the default docker container and exposes its service on port 80 instead of 8080.

 ## Apache + Traefik + Sub-Path